Why have I received a reminder notice?

 If you want to pay the arrears on the notice, or pay in full you can now.
 You should then continue to make payment on or before the due dates as shown on your bill.

-If you can't pay the amount on the notice this process will allow you to make an alternative offer of payment and tell us any reasons why you are unable to pay.
+If you can't pay the amount on the notice you can make an alternative offer of payment and tell us the reasons why you are unable to pay.

 You have the option to make 12 monthly payments each year instead of 10.
 You may also alter the monthly due date of your instalments with the available dates being the 1st, 8th, 16th and 26th.
 You can also change the frequency of your instalments frequency of payments frequency.